plone/documentation/docs/developer-guide/create-control-panel.md

 </object>
 ```

-The category attribute can be one of:
+The category attribute can be one of the following values.
+These values correspond to the groups in Site Setup.

+`plone-general`
-- `plone-general` - General settings
+:   General settings

+`plone-content`
-- `plone-content` - Content-related settings
+:   Content-related settings

+`plone-users`
-- `plone-users` - Users and groups settings
+:   Users and groups settings

+`plone-security`
-- `plone-security` - Security settings
+:   Security settings

+`plone-advanced`
-- `plone-advanced` - Advanced settings
+:   Advanced settings

-#### 4. Set Default Values in the Registry
+### Set default values in the registry

-Define default values for your settings in registry.xml:
+Define default values for your settings in {file}`mypackage/profiles/default/registry.xml`.

 ```xml
 <!-- mypackage/profiles/default/registry.xml -->